This Spaceteam review was made after playing the game eight times.

 - Spaceteam isn’t too tough to beat at any difficulty level; well, it hasn’t been for my groups.
 Once you get used to the cards, you can clear out those malfunctions pretty quickly.
 We even had one game at the highest difficulty level where three of the Systems Go cards were at the bottom of the decks and we still won.
 It’s especially easy at lower player counts since you won’t have to pass your cards too far.

-I wouldn’t play Spaceteam over other real-time cooperative card games like 5-Minute Dungeon and FUSE, but some people I’ve played it with have absolutely loved it.
+I wouldn’t play Spaceteam over other small real-time cooperative games like 5-Minute Dungeon and FUSE, but some people I’ve played it with have absolutely loved it.
 They’ve liked that it’s quick, silly, and requires a lot of communication to beat.
-I’ve enjoyed those things about it, too, but it just seemed to be a bit too easy after a couple of games.
+I’ve enjoyed those things about it, too, but I think of it more as a party game that will mostly just hit the table when we have larger groups.

-Even though I’m not a huge fan of it, I think Spaceteam would be great for some groups.
-It could work very well as a game for older kids or for families, or even as a team building exercise for businesses.
-Plus, some gaming groups, especially those with five or six players, might find it to be a solid five-minute filler that they can pull out from time to time.
+I think Spaceteam could be great for some groups.
+It could work very well as a game for older kids or for families, as a team-building exercise for businesses, or as a chaotic party game.
+Plus, some gaming groups might find it to be a solid five-minute filler game that they can pull out from time to time.